viveksidu1/Secure-Scalable-Multi-VPC-AWS-Architecture/README.md

 5. Block Public Access: Ensure "Block all public access" is Checkmarked.
 6. Bucket Versioning: Select Enable (Required for Object Lock).
-7. Object Lock: Select Enable. o	Note: This prevents logs from being deleted by hackers or accidental clicks.
+7. Object Lock: Select Enable.
+  -> Note: This prevents logs from being deleted by hackers or accidental clicks.
 8. Click Create Bucket.
 9. Set Retention: Open the bucket > Properties > Object Lock > Edit.
-o	Default retention: Enable.
+  -> Default retention: Enable.
-o	Mode: Compliance.
+  -> Mode: Compliance.
-o	Period: no. of Days as you like. o	Click Save changes.
+  -> Period: no. of Days as you like.
+  -> Click Save changes.
 ________________________________________
 Phase 2: Identity & Access Management (IAM Roles) 🆔
 Objective: Give our servers permission to talk to AWS services without using secret keys.